kentaka7/eMia-iOS/README.md

 ![emia](https://user-images.githubusercontent.com/2775621/40444625-88c20db4-5ed2-11e8-8e50-24a8fd0eea0e.gif)

-This is my code example. eMia is a simple social network.
-You can register, edit your profile, then post topics with a title, description, and a photo.
-You can left comment.
-It is like a chat.
+eMia is a simple social network.
+Sign up or sign in, edit your profile, enter new post with a title, description, and  photo.
+You can search or filter other posts, browse, comment them.
+If you like post the other user will get push-notification about that.

-There are profile editor, push-notification if another user likes your post.
+The iOS eMia app developed with using following things:

-eMia is developing with using following things:
+- Firebase authentication and database
-- Firebase database, storage (for photos), authentication and cloud messages (push-notifications).
+- Firebase storage
-- Firebase used for chat implementation
+- Firebase cloud messages (push-notifications)
 - RxSwift, RxCocoa, RxDatasource
 - RxRealm, RealmSwift
 - Custom Layout for UICollectionView
-- VIPER
+- VIPER, MVVM
 - etc (new iOS 11 features like 3D touch on the app home screen icon )

 ## Requirements